 Areas of job performance concern should be discussed with the employee as soon as they are evident and as a part of the evaluation process.
-Corrections of the deficiencies shall be made in accordance with a plan developed by the employee, supervisor and Human

-Resources.
-If deficiencies continue, action shall be taken for nonreappointment.
-A recommendation for nonreappointment shall be made by the supervisor and the appropriate administrator to the President of the College and Human Resources Director.

-The decision to not reappoint a full-time administrative/professional employee shall be made by the College President.
+Corrections of the deficiencies shall be made in accordance with a performance improvement plan developed by the employee, supervisor, and Human Resources.
+If deficiencies continue, action shall be taken for non-reappointment.
+A recommendation for non-reappointment shall be made by the supervisor and the appropriate administrator to the President of the College and Human Resources Director.
+The decision to not reappoint a full-time administrative administrator/professional employee staff member shall be made by the College President.

-5.14.8 Termination of Contract
+5.8.9 Termination of Contract

-Termination will be made upon the recommendation of the supervisor, administrator, Director of Human Resources and the President of the College.
+Termination will be made upon the recommendation of the supervisor, administrator, Director of Human Resources, and the President of the College.
 Termination shall be made by the Board of Trustees upon the recommendation of the President of the College.